Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual_April_2017.md

 ![](.//media/image42.jpeg)&nbsp;

-In Tangerine, questions are identified by their variable name and answers by their assigned values.
+In Tangerine's data outputs, questions are identified by their variable name, and answers by their assigned values.

 1. As such, in the screenshot above, we have told Tangerine to skip asking this question if the answer to our first question, “What